stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx sign`

-Sign a transaction envolope appending the signature to the envelope
+Sign a transaction envelope appending the signature to the envelope

 **Usage:** `stellar tx sign [OPTIONS]`